 Found only in Australia and New Zealand, glow worms are rare and fascinating creatures.
 You will be visiting a National Park located within a World Heritage listed area, which boasts Australia’s largest population of glow worms.
-After a night-time bushwalk through the forest, you will arrive at a cave illuminated by their breathtakingly beautiful light.
-If weather permits, a stargazing session to study the stars and constellations of the southern hemisphere from the sparsely lit mountains.
+After a night time bushwalk through the Gondwana Rainforest, you will arrive at a cave illuminated by breathtakingly beautiful light.
+If weather permits, you will experience a star gazing session to study the famous constellations of the Southern Hemisphere from the sparsely lit mountains.

-Explore the mossy subtropical rainforest in the still darkness with a torch in hand.
-Set yourself apart from modern suburbia and experience this otherworldly atmosphere with all your senses; the whistle of a gust through the leaves, the gentle spray from the waterfall on your skin and the din of life emanating from all around.
+Explore the subtropical Gondwana Rainforest of Australia in the still darkness with your very own torch in hand.
+Set yourself apart from modern suburbia and experience this otherworldly atmosphere with all your 5 senses; the whistle of a gust through the leaves, the beautiful sounds of abundant wildlife that surround, the feeling of gentle spray from the waterfall on your skin and the dim of life that emanates all around.

-In the Natural Bridge cave, Australia’s largest population of glow worms cover the ceiling to create the illusion of a nature’s own planetarium.
-See for yourself the grandeur of the art that these diminutive creatures come together to form.
+The Natural Bridge is home to Australia’s largest population of glow worms.
+They cover the cave ceilings and are often referred to as nature’s very own planetarium.
+See for yourself the fascinating art that these diminutive creatures come together to create.

-The site which we visit in this tour is the World Heritage Springbrook National Park’s Natural Bridge section.
-This area is strictly administered by the Government, and its permission is required to carry out tours there.
-This permit is restricted to tours which have been approved by Eco Tourism Australia.
-Tour Gold Coast holds the more permits than any other company, and holds Advanced Eco Tour accreditation.
+The site we visit on this tour is the World Heritage Listed Springbrook National Park’s Natural Bridge section.
+The area is strictly administered by the Government and requires permission to carry out tours.
+This permit is restricted to tours only which have been approved by Eco Tourism of Australia.
+Tour Gold Coast holds the most amount of permits over any other company, combining an accreditation in Advanced Eco Tourism.